 4. A Knock on the Door: The Essential History of Residential Schools from the Truth and Reconciliation Commission of Canada

 This was published in cooperation with the Truth and Reconciliation Commission.
 This book details the essential history on the cover of the Indian Residential School system in Canada.
-So it covers a wide range of topics like why they were created in the first place and some of that political ideology and beliefs.
-It talks about the running of the schools, the conditions of the schools, what was expected of the kids, how they were fed dressed.
+So it covers a wide range of topics, like why they were created in the first place and some of those political ideologies and beliefs.
+It talks about the schools’ running, conditions, what was expected of the kids, and how they were fed and dressed.

 It also has a timeline of events, including the last school closing.
-All schools have closed by the year two thousand a bit disgusting anyways.
-The work, the research on here is excellent.
+All schools have closed by the year two thousand, a bit disgusting anyway.
+The work and the research here are excellent.
 Their notes are so extensive, especially for the length of this book.
 They talk about what they mean by reconciliation and how we do that.

 Author: Truth and Reconciliation Commission of Canada